Installation

 B. CYBERQUEST virtual machine configuration

-3.Connect using the username “root” and password “toor1”.
+3.Connect using the username “superadmin” and password “toor1”.

 Installation for Hyper-V